Streand/Autofill-Transsmart-Support-Tool/README.md

 ## Troubleshooting

 - If Python is not found, make sure it's installed and added to PATH
-- If the autofill doesn't work, check that the window title is exactly "Support Tool Login"
+- If autofill doesn't work, verify the login window title is "Support Tool Login"
+- If process detection fails, check that "Transsmart Support.exe" is the correct process name
 - To stop the service, close the command window or press Ctrl+C
+- If startup scripts don't work, ensure PowerShell execution policy allows scripts

+## System Requirements

+- Windows OS
+- Python 3.6 or higher
+- Transsmart Support Tool application